pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/deployments/reference.md

 {{% notes type="warning" %}}

-While the app can be installed via GitHub, it **must be installed through the Pulumi Service** using the steps below to ensure correct setup.
-Installing through the Pulumi Service ensures we have a connection from Pulumi to your GitHub user or organization.
+While the app can be installed via GitHub, it **must be installed through the Pulumi Cloud** using the steps below to ensure correct setup.
+Installing through the Pulumi Cloud ensures we have a connection from Pulumi to your GitHub user or organization.

 {{% /notes %}}